Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Tactile Systems Technology, Inc. (TCMD)

 LOS ANGELES, Nov.
-05, 2020 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming November 30, 2020 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Tactile Systems Technology, Inc. (“Tactile” or the “Company”) ( TCMD) securities between May 7, 2018 and June 8, 2020, inclusive (the “Class Period”).
+12, 2020 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming November 30, 2020 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Tactile Systems Technology, Inc. ("Tactile" or the "Company") (NASDAQ: TCMD) securities between May 7, 2018 and June 8, 2020, inclusive (the "Class Period").

+- Warning!
+GuruFocus has detected 5 Warning Signs with NAS:TCMD.
+Click here to check it out.

 If you suffered a loss on your Tactile investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/tactile-systems-technology-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected] to learn more about your rights.